Peer Review Policy

 Why do peer review?

-- More robust - peer reviewers may point out gaps in a paper that require more explanation or additional experiments.
+- More Robust Peer reviewers may point out gaps in a paper that require more explanation or additional experiments.

-- Easier to read - if parts of your paper are difficult to understand, reviewers can suggest changes.
+- Easier to Read If parts of your paper are difficult to understand, reviewers can suggest changes.

-- More useful - peer reviewers also consider the importance of your paper to others in your field.
+- More Useful Peer reviewers also consider the importance of your paper to others in your field.

 Our Peer Review Policy

-All journals from Society for Science and Education operate single blinded peer review system with rapid and thorough process through electronic submissions and communications.
-In this process the authors names and affiliations will be revealed to the reviewers, while authors are kept blinded from reviewer details.
+All journals from Scholar Publishing UK operate a single-blinded peer review system with a rapid and thorough process through electronic submissions and communications.
+In this process, the authors' names and affiliations will be revealed to the reviewers, while authors are kept blind to reviewer details.
+The benefit of single-blind peer review is that it is the traditional model that many reviewers are comfortable with, facilitating a dispassionate critique of a manuscript.